-The research in the Surface Technology and Tribology group focuses around surfaces and interfaces in an engineering context, as well as degradation mechanisms taking place at these surfaces and interfaces.
-Surfaces and interfaces are typically complex, and in many cases critical components.
-A solid understanding, as well as accurate and validated models, of degradation phenomena at these surfaces and interfaces is important to develop efficient maintenance strategies.
+The research in the Surface Technology and Tribology (STT) group focuses around surfaces and interfaces in an engineering context as well as degradation mechanisms taking place at these surfaces and interfaces.
+Surfaces and interfaces are typically complex, and in many cases critical in terms of lifetime and degradation.
+A solid understanding, as well as accurate and validated models of degradation phenomena at these surfaces and interfaces is important to develop efficient maintenance strategies.

-The second main type of interfaces are stationary interfaces, as are present in, for example, hybrid materials, like metal - polymer combinations.
-In this context, topics like bonding and adhesion are important and subject of research.
+The second main type of interfaces are stationary interfaces, as are present in, for example, hybrid materials like metal - polymer combinations.
+In this context, bonding and adhesion are important and subject of research.
 Surfaces can be engineered to optimize bonding and hybrid materials can developed based on knowledge about the interfaces present in these materials.

-In many cases transitions from a stationary situation to a sliding situation is very important, Examples are highly accurate positioning mechanisms as well as, at a totally different length scale earthquakes.
-Transitions from stick to slip and vice versa are also subject of study in the research group, both in positioning mechanisms as well as in faults in the subsurface of the earth.Apart from chairing the Surface Technology and Tribology group, I am also the Programme Leader of the PDEng Maintenance and the director of the SKF University Technical Center (UTC) for grease lubrication.
+Also, transitions from a stationary situation to a sliding situation are common in mechanical contacts.
+Examples are highly accurate positioning mechanisms, as well as on a totally different length scale, earthquakes.
+Transitions from stick to slip and vice versa are also subject of study in the research group, both in positioning mechanisms as well as in faults in the subsurface of the earth.Apart from chairing the Surface Technology and Tribology group, I am also the Programme Leader of the EngD Maintenance programme and the director of the SKF University Technical Center (UTC) for grease lubrication.